sccanright/binocular_pix2pix/README.md

 - Linux, macOS, or Windows with WSL
 - Python 3.8+
 - CPU or NVIDIA GPU + CUDA CuDNN

-## Data Availability
-A small test data sample is included in the datasets/PICKMODEL/ folder to verify model functionality and demonstrate the expected input/output format.
-To run your own experiments, create datasets that follow the same structure and formatting as shown in this sample.

 ## Citation
 If you use this code in your research, please cite both this repository and the original Pix2Pix project: